gdtu-0/osm_data_pet_project/README.md

 # PostgreSQL

-If you need to connect to PostgreSQL database use 'localhost' for host and default 5432 port.
+If you need to connect to PostgreSQL database use `localhost` for host and default `5432` port.
 Credentials can be found in `.env` file in 'TARGET_DB*' section.

 # Next steps